JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Free_Will_and_the_Will_of_God.md

 One good guide for how we should love our neighbor is given by the statement:

 > “Love, unselfishness, must undergo a constant and living re-adaptive interpretation of relationships in accordance with the leading of the Spirit of Truth.
-Love must thereby grasp the ever-changing and enlarging concepts of the **highest cosmic good** of the individual who is loved.” ([UB 180:5.10](/en/The_Urantia_Book/180#p5_10))
+Love must thereby grasp the ever-changing and enlarging concepts of the **highest cosmic good** of the individual who is loved.” (<a id="a83_288"></a>[UB 180:5.10](/en/The_Urantia_Book/180#p5_10))

 The term “highest cosmic good” means that in seeking to be helpful or to love another, it is not necessarily their immediate benefit that we should be concerned with.
 Rather we should be asking the Spirit of Truth to aid us in knowing and doing what might help them in some way to further their eternal career—or at least not to jeopardize it.